 Your employer must show:

-- Your employer told you about the rule or policy;
+- Your employer let you know you about the rule or policy;

 - You knew you were breaking the rule when you acted;

-- He or she treats all employees who break the rule in a similar way.
+- Your employer treats all employees who break the rule in a similar way.

 To show that you acted against his or her expectations or interests